loopbackio/loopback.io/pages/en/lb3/Environment-specific-configuration.md

 * <code>datasources.<i>env</i>.js</code> or <code>datasources.<i>env</i>.json</code>, where _`env`_ is the value of `NODE_ENV` environment variable (typically `development` or `production`).
   For example, `datasources.production.json`.

-{% include important.html content="The additional files can override the top-level data-source options with string and number values only.
-You cannot use objects or array values.
-" %}

 Example data sources:

 {% include code-caption.html content="datasources.json" %}